-CMS has proposed to lengthen the agreement period from the current three performance years to five performance years.
-Consistent with the current approach, the benchmark will be rebased (i.e., recalculated using updated experience data) for each agreement period and be based upon the ACO's experience in the historical benchmark period, which is the three years prior to the agreement period.
-CMS has not proposed any changes to the weighting of benchmark years (BYs) used to set each ACO's historical benchmark, which will continue to vary between the first agreement period (10%/30%/60% for BY1/BY2/BY3, respectively) and later agreement periods (equal weighting).
+CMS has lengthened the agreement period from three performance years to five performance years.
+Consistent with the methodology in place before this rule, (i.e., the "prior approach"), the benchmark will be rebased (i.e., recalculated using updated experience data) for each agreement period and be based upon the ACO's experience in the historical benchmark period, which is the three years prior to the agreement period.
+CMS will continue to vary the weighting of benchmark years (BYs) between the first agreement period (10%/30%/60% for BY1/BY2/BY3, respectively) and later agreement periods (equal weighting).

-The implications for ACOs include:
+The implications of this change for MSSP ACOs include:

-- The assigned beneficiary population in later performance years may look very different from the assigned population in the benchmark years due to the seven-year gap between BY1 and the last performance year.
-This large gap will increase the likelihood that newly added physicians will impact performance year expenditures but not benchmark year expenditures, a phenomenon observed under the Next Generation ACO program. - The longer agreement period will magnify the effects of the proposed 3% cap on risk adjustment and trend changes discussed below.
+• The assigned beneficiary population in later performance years may have different characteristics when compared to the assigned population in the benchmark years due to the seven-year gap between the first benchmark year and last performance year.
+This large gap will increase the likelihood that newly added physicians will affect performance year expenditures but not benchmark year expenditures.1 Next Generation ACOs observed this phenomenon in that program.